This Alberta Family Made It Their Mission to Return a Lost WWI Campaign Medal

 According to the girls’ Internet findings, it seems that many of the 2,860,000 Star medals distributed were awarded posthumously, since they were only introduced in 1918.

-How James Spiden’s was lost in Gadsby, Alta., all those years ago is still a mystery.
+How James Spiden’s was lost in Gadsby, Alberta, all those years ago is still a mystery.
 But Albert is pleased to know that it is now in the hands of the Spiden family.
 Adam Spiden had two children, a daughter now deceased, and a son.
 It’s Albert’s hope that the medal will be passed on to the son one day, and cherished by the Spiden family for generations to come.